 Whoa.
 Fortuitously, she made her comment in late April, just a few weeks before daffodils bloom.
 It was these daffodils (and ultimately Julie’s comment) that precipitated my full morning of Harwinton hiking.
 Thanks Julie!

 The property was acquired by the Roraback family over a 5-year period commencing in 1930.
 The property was gifted to the State of Connecticut, Department of Energy and Environmental Protection (DEEP) in 1982, from the estate of Lewis P. Roraback.
 It was the family’s request that the property be maintained as undeveloped open space and be used for outdoor recreational activities, such as hunting, fishing, and trapping.

 And thanks to you too, Roraback family.
 There are several entrances with parking areas all over Harwinton, but for our purposes, I’ll stick to what I’ll call the main entrance on South Road.
 It’s here that the DEEP has created the Roraback WMA Demonstration Trail.
 I’ll warn you though, the map provided within their online guide is garbage.
+In 2018 anyway.